joshcough/MinecraftPlugins/README.md

 ## Examples

+### Listener example: LightningArrows

-While there will be much more written soon in this section, here is an example that demonstrates how amazingly simple it is to write Minecraft plugins using this API.
-The following example demonstrates how to strike an entity (any player or mob) with lightning if that entity is hit with an arrow:
+The following example demonstrates how to use listeners in Scala.
+This plugin strikes an entity (any player or mob) with lightning if that entity is hit with an arrow:

 ```scala
 import jcdc.pluginfactory.Listeners._